 Contract 1252 Tunnel.
-This completed contract included the construction of 1.5 miles of twin tunnels excavated by tunnel boring machines (TBM) and construction of the tunnel portal, retrieval shaft, and five cross-passages.
+This completed contract included the construction of 1.5 miles of twin tunnels excavated by tunnel boring machines (TBMs) and construction of the tunnel portal, retrieval shaft, and five cross-passages.
 Final completion has been achieved, and final contract close out is now underway.
 San Francisco Municipal Transportation Agency (SFMTA) presented the final cost data for the contract at the August 2018 Quarterly Progress Review Meeting (QPRM).
 Not including costs of extra work paid from non-project sources, the final cost of the Central Subway tunneling work is \$233,511,253, compared to the most current estimate at completion of \$234,967,069.
 When SFMTA reconciles the final contract cost with the program budget, about \$1.4 million in additional unallocated contingency should be available as a result of the final cost of the tunneling work being well below the current allocated budget for the work.
-The final cost of the tunnel work was not reflected in SFMTA's June monthly progress report and is not reflected in cost tables presented in this report.
-Final close out of the contract is awaiting receipt of information from the contractor on how the payments received have been distributed to subcontractors.

 Contract 1300 (Combination of UMS, CTS, YBM, and STS).
 This contract includes the construction of three underground stations, one surface station, all surface works required for the installation of Light Rail Transit (LRT) between 4th and King streets and the tunnel portal, and all LRT track and systems components.
-As of the end of May 2019, the construction of the Stations and Surface, Track, and Systems (STS) Contract was 83.48% complete based on cost and 85.3% complete based on the value of completed construction.
+As of the end of October 2019, the construction of the Stations and Surface, Track, and Systems (STS) Contract was 85.95% complete based on cost and around 86% complete based on the value of completed construction.

-The forecast date for completion of construction for each work package is shown for the June 2019 and May 2019 schedule updates in Table 2.
+The forecast date for completion of construction for each work package is shown for the October 2019 and September 2019 schedule updates in Table 2.